RubenAC1999/Rubenac1999/README.md

 &nbsp;***About me***

-Recently graduated in Multiplatform Application Development (FP DAM), passionate about backend development and software architecture.
-I enjoy learning independently and exploring new technologies from their foundations.
+Recently graduated in Multiplatform Application Development (FP DAM), specializing in backend development and software architecture with Java and Spring Boot.
+I enjoy building things from scratch, making conscious design decisions and understanding the reasoning behind them.

 <h4> Main Stack </h4>
 <span>